Bungotakada, Ōita: Climate

 Bungotakada has a humid subtropical climate (Köppen climate classification Cfa) with hot summers and cool winters.
 Precipitation is significant throughout the year, but is somewhat lower in winter.
 The average annual temperature in Bungotakada is 15.9 C. The average annual rainfall is 1992.2 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 24.5 C, and lowest in January, at around 2.3 C. The highest temperature ever recorded in Bungotakada was 37.4 C on 17 July 1994; the coldest temperature ever recorded was -6.9 C on 3 February 2012.

 Demographics

 Per Japanese census data, the population of Bungotakada in 2020 is 22,112 people.
 Bungotakada has been conducting censuses since 1950.

-Agriculture

-Bungotakada is known for negi (Welsh onions).

-Points of interest

-Historic sites include Fuki-ji, Maki Ōdō, and Kumano magaibutsu.

-Shōwa Town (Shōwa no Machi in Japanese) is also a sightseeing spot.
+History

+The area of Bungotakada was part of ancient Bungo Province, although some portions were part of ancient Buzen Province.
+From the Nara period and Heian period, numerous Buddhist temples were constructed in the mountains of the Kunisaki Peninsula which became known as Rokugō Manzan (六郷満山).
+Many of these Rokugō Manzan temples, which are said to be the origin of the syncretism of Buddhism and Shinto in Japan, are located within the borders of Bungotakada.

+During the Edo period it was mostly under control of Shimabara Domain and was ruled by a cadet branch of the Matsudaira clan, with smaller areas under control of Nobeoka Domain.
+After the Meiji restoration, the town of Takada within Nishikunisaki District, Ōita was established on May 1, 1889 with the creation of the modern municipalities system.
+It changed its name to Bungotakada on May 10, 1954 and on May 31 of the same year was raised to city status.